Narain Swamy was a devoted member of the Services cricket team; Photo courtesy: Ramadham Presents The Galaxy of Indian Cricketers

 Venkatraman Narain Swamy was a fast-medium bowler who played a single Test for India and was dropped without a valid reason.
 Despite his slight frame of 5’9” he could be nippy, and largely depended on cutters for his wickets.
 His services at the border meant that he played only 19 First-Class matches, but it was enough for him to pick up 68 First-Class wickets at an excellent average of 22.16 and four five-fors.
 No mug with the bat, he also scored 201 runs at 14.35.

-Swamy also played in the semifinal against Holkar at Indore; he finished with two for 27 and three for 83, but Services were knocked out of the tournament.
-Following his 53 (only First-Class fifty) and six for 29 against Eastern Punjab at Jalandhar he earned a sudden call-up in the first Test against New Zealand at Hyderabad.
+Swamy also played in the semifinal against Holkar at Indore; he finished with 2 for 27 and 3 for 83, but Services were knocked out of the tournament.
+Following his 53 (only First-Class fifty) and 6 for 29 against Eastern Punjab at Jalandhar he earned a sudden call-up in the first Test against New Zealand at Hyderabad.

 One remarkable aspect of the rubber was the rotation policy used by India throughout the series in terms of opening bowler: Phadkar and Swamy at Hyderabad; Phadkar and Sadashiv Patil at Brabourne Stadium; Gundibail Sunderam and Gulabrai Ramchand at Kotla; Phadkar and Suderam at Eden Gardens; and Phadkar and Ramchand at Madras.